wangxiang4/book/docs/math/0 Core Courses/29 Chapter8 solid geometry.md

 - Notes:
   - In these relationships, be sure to make use of __the axial section of the solid__ when identifying geometric relationships.
-  - The relationships are reciprocal: you can describe the circumscribed sphere of a cube, or the inscribed cube of a sphere — essentially, they're the same.
+  - The relationships are reciprocal: you can describe the circumscribed sphere of a cube, or the inscribed cube of a sphere — essentially, they are the same.

 ## 4.Focus 1
 __The basic formulas of a sphere__